 Master of Science: Majors in Applied Mathematics, Biology, Chemistry, Communication Sciences and Disorders, Community Counseling, Human Resources, Nursing, and Technology.

 Doctor of Education: Educational Leadership

 Admission and Program Requirements.
 Admission to the Graduate School requires a bachelor’s degree from a regionally accredited college or university with an undergraduate background appropriate for graduate study in the proposed field and a minimum GPA of 3.00 in the last two years of the undergraduate program.
 Departments also require some form of standardized test such as GMAT or GRE.
 Please consult The Record, Graduate Catalog, for specific requirements for each program.
 Prospective students are encouraged to talk to the head of the department of the intended program concerning their eligibility to be admitted as a graduate student.
 Many programs require three letters of reference from former instructors or employers who are in a position to judge the applicant’s aptitude for graduate study.
-These forms are available from the Graduate School.
 Formal application and all credentials should be submitted to the Graduate School not later than six weeks prior to the opening of the term in which the student expects to enroll.
 Some programs have application deadlines.
 Applicants should contact the Graduate School to determine these programs.